Updated on July 3rd, 2020

 1 Your life doesn’t fit you anymore

 It somehow doesn’t feel right anymore for who you are – or have become.
 Like our clothes don’t fit us anymore when we’ve lost or gained weight.
-Or when we’ve changed on the inside, and now the dress style that’s suited us up to now feels all wrong.
-Feeling your life is out of synch with who you are now is a sign that it’s time to make adjustments: You have moved on, so can your life!
+Or when we’ve changed on the inside, and now the dress style that suited us so far feels all wrong.
+Feeling that your life is out of synch with who you really are now is a sign that it’s time to make adjustments: You have moved on, so can your life!

-Moving forward questions: Who am I?
+Moving forward questions: Who am I now?
 What life would fit me now?

 2 You feel you’re not living your life

-Until one day I clocked that, if I wanted to live my life, I had to find out what that was, and create it myself.
+Until one day I clocked that, if I wanted to live my life, I had to find out who I was, what life would feel mine, and then create it myself.